trvrb/dynamics-practical/README.md

 Here, we see that population size has grown exponentially until around July or August when it's begun to saturate.
 However, although the rate of initial exponential increase appears fairly well defined, there appears to be little certainty to the degree of recent saturation.

-The equation log(2) / *r* can be used to calculcate the doubling time in years of virus population.
+The equation log(2) / *r* can be used to calculate the doubling time in years of virus population.
-The doubling time in days can be calculcated by multiplying this by 365.
+The doubling time in days can be calculated by multiplying this by 365.

                      | Lower | Mean  | Upper
 ---                  | ---   | ---   | ----
 Doubling time (days) | 17.48 | 23.78 | 38.04

-Additionally, with knowledge of the serial interval between infections we can convert the growth rate in terms of years into an estimate of the fundemental reproductive number *R*<sub>0</sub>.
+Additionally, with knowledge of the serial interval between infections we can convert the growth rate in terms of years into an estimate of the fundamental reproductive number *R*<sub>0</sub>.
 If we convert growth rate *r* into days, we get a mean estimate of 0.029 per day.
 From basic [SIR dynamics](http://en.wikipedia.org/wiki/Compartmental_models_in_epidemiology) we expect the per day rate of increase to be equal to the per-day contact rate *&beta;* minus the per day recovery rate *&gamma;*.
 Thus, we can solve for *&beta;* = *r* + *&gamma;*.